alphagov/govuk-design-system-backlog-prototype/CONTRIBUTING.md

 Examples of useful comments include:

 - questions about the component or pattern
-- answers to questions posed by other contributors
+- answers to questions from other contributors
 - examples or demos of the component or pattern
 - research relating to the component or pattern
 - offers to develop a component or pattern